QualiTorque/qualitorque.github.io/docs/governance/policies.md

 ## How policies work
 Policies are based on two basic elements: trigger and context.
 Trigger determines when the policy is activated, and context is the data the policy needs to get ("input" in OPA terms).
 The context is provided automatically by Torque.
 Users can also define user data ("data" in OPA terms) in the Torque policy.
 The context (or input) is the actual environment data the end user is trying to deploy, and the user data sets values to the limitations imposed by the admin who set up the policy.

-Torque supports two types of triggers, which are defined by the package being used in the policy's .rego file:
+Torque supports 3 types of triggers, which are defined by the package being used in the policy's .rego file:
+-	Consumption policies (triggered on catalog launch).
+To define a consumption policy, the ".rego" file must use the package name __torque.consumption__
--	Environment lifecycle policies (triggered on launch/extend).
+-	Environment lifecycle policies (triggered on launch after completing the launch dialog, or extend).
 To define an environment lifecycle policy, the ".rego" file must use the package name __torque.environment__
 -	Terraform evaluation policies (triggered on terraform plan for terraform grains).
 To define a terraform plan evaluation policy, the ".rego" file must use the package name __torque.terraform_plan__

 :::tip Note